1908

-- Henry Ford introduces the Model T, the first affordable and automobile.
+- Henry Ford introduces the Model T, the first affordable automobile.

 The Oregon Electric Railway runs between Portland and Salem with a terminus at the Hubbard Building on the corner of High and State Streets (as seen above) in the hub of our city.
 A block to the north is the City Hall.
 The Grand Hotel, the Grand Theater and the Marion County Courthouse are just steps away.
 One block to the east is the First Methodist Church and the Post Office.
 Beyond that are Willson Park, the State House and Willamette University.
+Truly, this is the center of the city.
 There are 35 daily trips, each taking an hour and a half and costing twenty-five cents.

 When you visit